flickchicks/flick-backend/README.md

 Because this is a Django, Redis, Celery, PostgreSQL application, the backend is containerized and orchestrated with [Docker](https://www.docker.com/get-started) and Docker Swarm.
 Before we start, download [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 Once you've installed Docker, check that it is running by seeing if there is a whale at the top menu toolbar with `Docker Desktop is running`.

-Depending on if you are running in development mode or production mode, update `.env` as explained above.
+Depending on if you are running in development mode or production mode, update `.envrc` as explained above.

 You may encounter an error with a celery worker exiting out with 137 error code.
 This just means that there is a memory cap on the Docker settings on your computer, and you can increase the allowed memory allocation to containers in `Docker > Preferences > Advanced > Memory`.
 You may also need to increase the Swap size.